telerik/winforms-docs/themes/visual-style-builder.md

 slug: winforms/themes/visual-style-builder
 tags: visual,style,builder
 published: True
-position: 0
+position: 1
 previous_url: themes-visualstylebuilder
 ---

 # Visual Style Builder

-VisualStyleBuilder is a standalone application that comes with the Telerik UI for WinForms suite.
+[Visual Style Builder]({%slug winforms/tools/visual-style-builder%}) is a standalone application that comes with the Telerik UI for WinForms suite.
 This application allows you to create new or edit the predefined themes.
 With Visual Style Builder you can:

 * Set properties